-In order to avoid the double taxation any foreign withholding taxes levied on distributions will be credited in Germany (Switch-over clause).
+In order to avoid the double taxation any foreign withholding taxes levied on distributions sourced by non pre-taxed profits of a qualified foreign REIT will be credited in Germany.

-Dividends received from a non-qualifying foreign REIT are taxed according to general German tax principles depending on the qualifications of the foreign REIT as a corporation or transparent entity.
-If the non-qualifying REIT is under German tax principles a corporation, 95% of the dividends and capital gains from the disposal of the shares in the REIT would be tax-exempt at the level of the corporate shareholder.
+Dividends received from a non-qualifying foreign REIT or from a qualifying foreign REIT which are sourced by pre-taxed profits are taxed according to general German tax principles depending on the qualifications of the foreign REIT as a corporation or transparent entity.
+If the non-qualifying REIT is under German tax principles a corporation, 95% of the dividends and capital gains from the disposal of the shares in the REIT would be exempt from corporate income tax at the level of the corporate shareholder.
+The dividend income would be subject to trade income tax.

-As of January 01, 2009, dividends distributed from a qualifying foreign REIT as defined by the REIT Act, are taxable at the individual shareholder level with a flat rate of 25% plus solidarity surcharge (like in the case of dividends received from a G-REIT).
+As of January 01, 2009, dividends distributed from a qualifying foreign REIT as defined by the REIT Act, are taxable at the individual shareholder level with a flat rate of 25% plus solidarity surcharge if the shares are privately held (like in the case of dividends received from a G-REIT).
 Dividends received from a non-qualifying foreign REIT are taxed according to German tax principles depending on the qualifications of the foreign REIT as a corporation or transparent entity.
-If the non-qualifying REIT is under German tax principles a corporation, dividends and capital gains from the disposal of the shares would be subject to taxation at the level of the individual shareholder with a flat rate of 25% plus solidarity surcharge.
+If the non-qualifying REIT is under German tax principles a corporation, dividends and capital gains from the disposal of privately held shares would be subject to taxation at the level of the individual shareholder with a flat rate of 25% plus solidarity surcharge.

-Greece (REIC)
+Europe Greece (REIC)